Vous êtes un professionnel et vous avez besoin d'une formation ?

 belongs to some edge in the matching, then one can view the output as the

-permutation of rows (or columns) turning the input matrix into one with the
+permutation of rows (or columns) turning the input array into one with the

 property that all diagonal elements are non-empty: